 However, after Norway's ratification of the Cape Town Convention, some aspects of the insolvency regulation have undergone changes.
-Among others, Norway adopted Alternative A of Article XI of the Convention's Aircraft Protocol.
-The provision is relevant in the event of the bankruptcy of airlines, and sets a maximum waiting period of 60 days, after which the bankruptcy estate is obliged to hand over aircraft and its equipment to the mortgagee.
+Among other things, Norway has adopted Alternative A of Article XI of the Convention's Aircraft Protocol.
+The provision is relevant in the event of the bankruptcy of airlines and sets a maximum waiting period of 60 days, after which the bankruptcy estate is obliged to hand over the aircraft and its equipment to the mortgagee.

 i Recent cases

-There are no recent cases specifically related to financing of ships, aircrafts or rolling stock.
+There are no recent cases specifically related to financing of ships, aircraft or rolling stock.

 ii Developments in policy and legislation